 But even though I became familiar with the illness and his character through the years, it didn’t stop me from coming to my own independent conclusions and answers and theories as to why things would continue to happen the way they did.

-When I first met him and started hanging out with him, I was naïve on the situation and very codependent, and so would pretty much go along with whatever was happening in an effort to make sure he didn’t leave and I was able to try to help him (the enabling is strong with this one).
+When I first met him and started hanging out with him, I was naïve on the situation, and so would pretty much go along with whatever was happening in an effort to make sure he didn’t leave and I was able to try to help him (the enabling is strong with this one).

 As time went on, the cycle continued, and as we started hitting milestones in our lives together, I thought that each one meant that he would either finally stop, or get much closer to the point where he would stop.
 I mean, he’s got to figure out how much he has in life now and get it together, right?

 But no matter how much I wanted him to get closer with my family, or how long we had been together, or how bad I wanted to move out of his parent’s house, or how much I wanted him to be present and focused in our daughter’s life, he would always fall down the rabbit hole again.

 And as if I didn’t have enough resentments and reasons to be sad already, I would wonder why things weren’t good enough to get him to finally quit.
 And I would play fill-in-the-blank with that phrase in an effort to figure out why I was so sad all the time and what magic thing he needed to finally get him to drop the addiction and stick with being clean.